scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 Obviously, this is invalid because it confuses two meanings of the word, 'bank'; the conclusion does not follow from the premises.
 There is a difference between money banks and river banks.
 Likewise, if 'to be' is used in one way to describe change and a used a different way to describe what we cannot think about, then the argument in invalid.

-## Empedocles positive theory
+## Empedocles' positive theory

 Notice that Empedocles does not believe in generation and destruction.
 He does not believe that cats are born, trees rot, paintings are created, etc. He agrees with Parmenides that such changes are impossible.
 His disagreement with Parmenides is over other kinds of change, changes like coming to be sick from being healthy.
 He thinks that Parmenides' argument fails to disprove the existence of such changes.
-Parmenides proceeds to offer a cosmology, a theory of the world that relies only on some eternal elements and their alterations.
+Empedocles proceeds to offer a cosmology that relies only on some eternal elements and their alterations.

 > Hear first the four roots of all things: Shining Zeus [fire] and life-bringing Hera [air] and Aidoneus [earth] and Nestis [water] who with her tears moistens mortal Springs.
 (B6)